 When it comes to soup recipes, this is a family favorite.

-Not only is it absolutely FULL of amazing flavor, it contains kale, which is great for digestion and a super food to boot!
+Not only is this soup absolutely FULL of amazing flavor, it contains kale, which is great for digestion and a super food to boot!
 You’ll love this Zuppa Toscana recipe served up alongside a plate of Italian Chopped Salad for the perfect soup and salad combination.

 In fact…whenever we go out to lunch at a certain Italian restaurant, that is almost always what we order.
 We just can’t help ourselves.

 That taste!
 Yum!